by Kathy Kuhl

 Teaching a teen how to apply for jobs?
 There are plenty of things you can do here, as well.
 First, get a dozen applications from each place, or make copies.
 Kids with handwriting struggles will hate this, however, so work in small sections to lessen stress.

 Paper applications are useful.
 Online job applications do avoid the handwriting problems, but can be a huge hassle.
 Dyslexic students can misread one line, and often the application software makes it hard or impossible to go back and change an answer.
-My son applied about thirty times to two stores, contrary to their printed advice, because the software was so badly written.
+My son applied about thirty times to two companies, contrary to their printed advice, because the software was very badly written.

 Prepare for job interviews